-Getting Started in SPSS
+Getting Started in IBM SPSS

-To create the data file in SPSS, open SPSS (probably by clicking on the SPSS icon on the desktop.
-When it says, What would you like to do?, choose Type in data and click OK.
+To create the data file in IBM SPSS, open IBM SPSS (probably by clicking on the IBM SPSS icon on the desktop).
 (See Figure 2-1.)

 This opens a matrix similar to a spreadsheet such as Excel or the matrix we just worked on.
 The rows will be the cases (the respondents) and the columns will be the variables (answers to the questions).
-So, the upper-left cell will contain the identification number for the first case and the cells to the right will be data about that case.
-The SPSS Data Editor has tabs in the lower-left that let you work with your data in two ways.
-Variable View, is used to set up the data-names, variable labels, value labels, etc. The other tab, Data View is used to actually enter the data.
-SPSS probably opened in the Data View mode, if not, click the Data View tab at the bottom left of the SPSS screen now.
+So, the upper-left cell will contain an identification number for the first case and the cells to the right will be data about that case.
+The IBM SPSS Data Editor has tabs in the lower-left corner that let you work with your data in two ways.
+Variable View is used to set up the data-names, variable labels, value labels, etc. The other tab, Data View, is used to actually enter the data.
+IBM SPSS probably opened in the Data View mode, if not, click the Data View tab at the bottom left of the IBM SPSS screen now.
 (See Figure 2-2.)

-Entering Variable and Value Names and Labels
+Entering Variable and Value Names and Labels: